Our awards and honours

 Max Alexandroff Award

-Dr. Erik Boot has received the 2015-2016 Max Alexandroff Award given by the Department of Psychiatry at the University of Toronto.
+Dr. Erik Boot received the 2015-2016 Max Alexandroff Award given by the Department of Psychiatry at the University of Toronto in June 2016 for his outstanding achievements as a Fellow.

 Awards from the University Health Network Centre for Mental Health